Urbane Dodge

 Urban Lodge’s building was a rotting shell for almost two decades; last seeing action as a series of doomed sports bars and dance clubs with names like D-Bo’s Jock and Jam and Club Zen.
 Ahhh… I miss the 1990’s (when I lived in Manchester, by the way).

 But now we’re in the 2020’s, baby, and there’s a brewery on every corner!
 Manchester has – and has had – its share.
 In the last 10 years, the town has had eight.
-Four did not survive to 2020.
-I don’t know what it is about Manchester, but a 50% success rate isn’t too hot.
+Five did not survive to 2025.

 (I see you… eight?!
 Yes, eight.
-John Harvard’s, Tullycross Tavern, Parable, and Top Shelf have all come and gone.
-2nd Bridge, Ericit Brewing, Labyrinth, and Urban Lodge remain in the game in September 2020.)
+John Harvard’s, Tullycross Tavern, Parable, Labyrinth, and Top Shelf have all come and gone.
+2nd Bridge, Ericit Brewing, and Urban Lodge remain in the game in September 2025.)

 So where does Urban Lodge fit in?
 With its knock-off West Elm showroom vibe?
 I think the best answer comes from Yelp.
 (You are allowed to punch me for writing that last sentence.)